MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 2. Choose the shared mailbox you want to edit, then choose **Email forwarding** \> **Edit**.

 3. Set the toggle to **On**, and enter 1 email address to forward the messages to.
 It can be any valid email address.
-To forward to multiple addresses, you need to [create a distribution list](https://docs.microsoft.com/office365/admin/setup/create-distribution-lists?view=o365-worldwide) for the addresses, and then enter the name of the distribution list in this box.
+To forward to multiple addresses, you need to [create a distribution group](https://docs.microsoft.com/office365/admin/setup/create-distribution-lists?view=o365-worldwide) for the addresses, and then enter the name of the group in this box.

 4. Choose **Save**.